The stories behind the languages I’ve studied

 Mandarin

 While in Ecuador, a fellow study abroader had studied Chinese.
 I had two roommates who spoke Mandarin at the time too.
 And I was interested in learning more about tone.
 So I signed up for Mandarin and ended up taking two semesters of it.
 I enjoyed it.
 Except for the writing.
 I don’t think we advanced very far at all because everything we learned to say we had to be able to read and write too, and learning characters was a slow process.
 I think by the end, I knew just shy of 500 characters.
-What little grammar I knew though I felt pretty comfortable.
+What little grammar I knew though I felt pretty comfortable with.
 Literally the only thing I remember today is 我有兩個會說中文的室友, “I have two roommates who can speak Chinese.”
 Except I had to look up the characters on Google Translate.
 Knowing Pinyin at least has been helpful for reading Chinese names.

 K’iche’